BeauTheBeau/webp_converter/README.md

 ## What's next?

+- [X] Automatically replace references to the original image files in code
+    - [ ] Allow the user to exclude/include certain file extensions
+    - [ ] Allow the user to exclude/include certain directories
+    - [ ] Allow the user to exclude/include certain files
+    - [ ] Allow the user to use RegEx for all of the above
+        - [ ] Complete with validation!

-- [ ] Add support for other image formats
+- [ ] Add support for converting to other image formats
+    - [ ] .png
+    - [ ] .jpg
+    - [ ] .jpeg
-- [ ] Automatically replace references to the original image files in code
+    - [ ] .gif

 ## License